Schossi/CityBuilderWeb/_pages/manual/other/structures.md

 * IsWalkable
 Whether the MapGrid Pathing Type includes the points of the structure

+All structures implement the [IStructure](https://citybuilderapi.softleitner.com/interface_city_builder_core_1_1_i_structure.html) interface, the linked API page can give you an overview of the available components.
+Structures are often placed on the map using a [tool](https://citybuilderapi.softleitner.com/class_city_builder_core_1_1_base_tool.html) like the BuildingBuilder, RoadBuilder or StructureBuilder.

 ## Roads

 The DefaultRoadManager is a special structure that includes all the points that are filled out in the TileMap on the GameObject and does pathfinding between them.